-- a) If the competitor(s) is / are capable they may be allowed to continue racing. - b) If it is necessary competitors will be taken by the launch to a suitably equipped place for recovery. - NOTE: The Safety launch is not for the recovery of boats.
+- a) If the competitor(s) is / are capable they may be allowed to continue racing. - b) If it is necessary competitors will be taken by the launch to a suitably equipped place for recovery. - NOTE: Safety launches are not for the recovery of boats.
 Once safety of personnel is assured, the launch will return to make the course safe, and may retrieve equipment. - c) Land help may be called to a place of access. - d) Emergency services may be called to the incident.
-In which case the umpire nearest the incident will be responsible for clearing the access for emergency vehicles. - e) In all cases the launch in attendance shall inform officials of the outcome and when ready to do so, "Clear" the radio and announce that the race, if it has been halted may recommence.
+In which case the race control and the marshal nearest the incident will be responsible for clearing the access for emergency vehicles. - e) In all cases the launch in attendance shall inform officials of the outcome and when ready to do so, "Clear" the radio and announce that racing, if it has been halted may recommence.
+If a race has been halted, the race must either have a verdict declared (if one crew was well ahead) or rerowed from the start.